Olivertrain1221/Aston_martin/README.md

 ### Acknowledgements
 I'd like to thank the following:
 •   My mentor Tim Nelson for encouraging me throughout the project and providing me with supporting and useful coding skills and knowledge.
-•   Matt Boden for helping with the planning of the logic of how it is going to generate random numbers and pull associated questions aswell as answers.
+•   Matt Bodden for helping with the planning of the logic of how it is going to generate random numbers and pull associated questions aswell as answers.
 •   CI Tutor support for helping in regards to sorting through the list of my excel sheet.